2011 Rainsville tornado: Setup

 The environmental conditions leading up to the 2011 Super Outbreak were among the "most conducive to violent tornadoes ever documented".
 On April 25, a vigorous upper-level shortwave trough moved into the Southern Plains states.
 Ample instability, low-level moisture, and wind shear all fueled a significant tornado outbreak from Texas to Tennessee; at least 64 tornadoes touched down on this day.
 An area of low pressure consolidated over Texas on April 26 and traveled east while the aforementioned shortwave trough traversed the Mississippi and Ohio River valleys.
 Another 50 tornadoes touched down on this day.
 The multi-day outbreak culminated on April 27 with the most violent day of tornadic activity since the 1974 Super Outbreak.
-Multiple episodes of tornadic activity ensued with two waves of mesoscale convective systems in the morning hours, followed by a widespread outbreak of supercells from Mississippi to North Carolina during the afternoon into the evening.
+Multiple episodes of tornadic activity ensued with two waves of mesoscale convective systems in the morning, followed by a widespread outbreak of supercells from Mississippi to North Carolina during the afternoon into the evening.

 Tornadic activity on April 27 was precipitated by a 995 mbar (hPa; 29.39 inHg) surface low situated over Kentucky and a deep, negatively tilted (aligned northwest to southeast) trough over Arkansas and Louisiana.
 A strong southwesterly surface jet intersected these systems at a 60° angle, an ageostrophic flow that led to storm-relative helicity values in excess of 500 m^{2}s^{−2}—indicative of extreme wind shear and a very high potential for rotating updrafts within supercells.
 Ample moisture from the Gulf of Mexico was brought north across the Deep South, leading to daytime high temperatures of 25 to 27 C and dewpoints of 19 to 22 C. Furthermore, convective available potential energy (CAPE) values reached 2,500–3,000 J/kg.